mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 In addition to this, readwritesplit needs configuration for a listener, for all servers listed, and for each filter.
 Listener, server - and filter configurations are described in their own sections in this document.

 An important parameter is the `max_slave_connections=50%` parameter.
 This sets the number of slaves each client connection will use.
 With the default values, client connections will only use a single slave for reads.
 For example, setting the parameter value to 100% will use all available slaves and read queries will be balanced evenly across all slaves.
-Changing the `max_slave_conections` parameter and `slave_selection_criteria` router option allows you to change the way MaxScale will balance reads.
+Changing the `max_slave_connections` parameter and `slave_selection_criteria` router option allows you to change the way MaxScale will balance reads.
 For more information about the `slave_selection_criteria` router option, please read the ReadWriteSplit documentation.

 Below is a listener example for the "RWSplit Service" defined above: